Norwich Housing Corporation ®

 Traditional Mortgage Loans

-The Norwich Housing Corporation provides traditional mortgage loans to house corporations that intend to purchase, build or renovate a chapter house.
+The Norwich Housing Corporation provides traditional mortgage loans to alumni corporations that intend to purchase, build or renovate a chapter house.

 Life Safety Loans

 Life Safety Loans are offered at a low interest rate for financing housing upgrades that are necessary for the reduction of serious safety risks.
 The interest rate for all Life Safety Loans is 3.0%.
 The maximum term is generally 5 to 7 years, and the loan is secured by a mortgage.

 The NHC determines whether or not proposed facility improvements qualify for financing under this loan program on a case-by-case basis.
 However, items that typically qualify include fire-suppressing sprinkler systems, range hoods, and fire alarm systems.
 For each loan request, the NHC has the absolute discretion to deny financing for items that are inconsistent with the nature and purpose of the Life Safety Loan Program.

 The Frederick W. Ladue Loan is a short-term, unsecured loan that provides immediate financing in emergency situations (e.g. broken boilers, holes in the roof, etc.).
 Applications can be completed and reviewed quickly, and funds can be made available on short notice.

 The amount granted for a Ladue Loan is generally less than $10,000.
 Because Ladue Loans are unsecured, they have a 10.0% interest rate.
 The term is typically 1 to 3 years.

 The corporation is controlled by a board of directors which consists of five alumnus volunteers.
 The current board of directors is composed of the following members:

 - President – Joe L. Clack (Eta Sigma/Arkansas Tech 1980)